This Is the Zodiac Speaking

-This is the Zodiac Speaking is a 2020 stealth mystery puzzle game developed by Punch Punk Games and published by Kerblater.
+This Is the Zodiac Speaking is a 2020 stealth mystery puzzle game developed by Punch Punk Games and published by Klabater.
 The game is centered around the Zodiac Killer, a serial killer who was active in California in the late 1960s and early '70s.
 The story follows journalist Robert Hartnell as he undergoes dream therapy after surviving an encounter with the titular killer.
 During these dream sessions Robert visits various locations relating to the Zodiac's crimes and must piece together a timeline of events.

 Gameplay

-This is the Zodiac Speaking is a first-person game that puts players in control of the protagonist Robert Hartnell.
+This Is the Zodiac Speaking is a first-person game that puts players in control of the protagonist Robert Hartnell.
 Gameplay primarily revolves around the player finding clues by exploring the setting and interacting with various objects.
 The game is mainly set in two locations: Robert's house, where clues are collected, and Dr. Landau's office where Robert undergoes dream therapy that transports him subconsciously to a location that relates to one of the Zodiac's victims.

 Throughout the investigative phase, the player is stalked by the Zodiac Killer, who roams freely around the location.
 To counter this the player must use stealth and avoid being in Zodiac's direct line of sight.
 If the player is caught they are taken back to their starting location.
 However, an option to remove Zodiac from the investigation sequences exists in the game's settings, allowing the player to explore the scene without hindrance.
 Once the investigation is completed, the player must find a cipher somewhere in the scene to return to Landau's office.

 Synopsis

-Robert Hartnell is an investigative journalist who has became enamored with the Zodiac case.
+Robert Hartnell is an investigative journalist who has become enamored with the Zodiac case.
 After receiving a letter from the killer himself, Robert travels to Mount Diablo where he comes face-to-face with Zodiac, leading to an altercation that leaves Robert mentally scarred.
 Following the attempt on his life, Robert starts visiting Psychiatrist Dr. Landau where he undergoes experimental dream therapy to help him recover from his trauma.
 During his dreams he has to piece together the events around the killings of Cheri Jo Bates and Cecelia Shepard as well as uncover a repressed memory from his childhood.